Nintendult/SiriusXM/README.md

 # SiriusXM

 *This fork has been modified to copy the AAC audio directly instead of converting to MP3, allowing for no quality loss from what is broadcast.
-ID3 tags are not available.
+ID3 tags are not available.*
-The below readme is unmodified.*

 This script creates a server that serves HLSstreams for SiriusXM channels.
-With an optional configuration file, the recording mode can record shows from specific channels and even populate ID3 tags on the output file for you.
+The recording mode can record shows from specific channels at source quality.

 #### Requirements
 Python libraries: